What are the maximum wind limits for a commercial jet aircraft?

 The maximum allowable tailwind value is usually between 10-15kts.
 Tailwinds are easy to avoid at most airports, as if you simply take off in the other direction, the headwind has now become a tailwind.
 Tailwind has the opposite effects of a headwind, increasing the runway distance needed to take off and land.

-However at some airfields, it’s actually better to accept a tailwind on one runway rather than an headwind on another because of potential terrain issues.
+However, at some airfields, it’s actually better to accept a tailwind on one runway rather than a headwind on another because of potential terrain issues.
 A good example for this is Florence (FLR).
 It’s actually better to accept a bit of a tailwind on runway 23 than a headwind on RWY 05 because of the very large hill/mountain in very close proximity to RWY05.
-If you were to loose an engine, you must still be able to meet a climb gradient guaranteed to get you above the terrain on RWY 05, which can mean you are very weight limited even with a headwind.
-You can actually increase your maximum take off weight even by accepting a tailwind on RWY 23.
+If you were to lose an engine, you must still be able to meet a climb gradient guaranteed to get you above the terrain on RWY 05, which can mean you are very weight limited even with a headwind.
+You can actually increase your maximum take-off weight even by accepting a tailwind on RWY 23.

 On a dry runway, the Boeing 737-800 crosswind limitation is the same as take-off, 33kts.
 On a wet runway this reduces to a maximum of 30kts.